bassistTech/rayTrace/readme.md

 ## Purpose

-This project started as a mental exercise, to see if I could gather and document the formulas needed for optical ray tracing, and demonstrate some basic applications in a Jupyter notebook.
-My goal is to find and document *exact* methods of tracing rays in 3d.
+This project started as a learning exercise, to see if I could gather and document the formulas needed for optical ray tracing, and demonstrate some basic applications in a Jupyter notebook.
+My goal is to find and document the formulas for optical ray tracing.
 And then, test my understanding by coding it and see if it works.
 In the future, I might use it to try out some unconventional design ideas for fun.

 I'm not trying to supplant commercial design software such as Zemax, Oslo, etc. By day, I use one of those programs, and am perfectly happy with it.

 ## What it does so far
-* "Standard" conic section surface, which includes the spherical surface as a special case
+* "Standard" conic section surface, which includes the spherical surface as a special case, and a cylindrical version
 * Refraction and reflection
 * Plane diffraction grating
 * Coordinate breaks